 The house has been lovingly restored to be a glorious beauty that sleeps up to 24.
 Not that you’ll be overwhelmed by the size.
 You’ll be too busy entertaining on the terrace atop the pool house, with its elevated scan over the Downs and Chanctonbury Ring.
 Is the table big enough?
-It extends to accommodate over 40, so we like to think so.
+It extends to accommodate over 40 with prior arrangement, so we like to think so.
 The barn and cottage, sleeping up to 12 and 8 respectively, sit in the shade of the mighty oaks and are full of original charm with their exposed oak beams.
 The estate is a testament to luxurious modern living, marrying traditional character with a sleek contemporary touch.

 Inside, the delicious art lives happily ever after with a sort of traditional modernity.
 Sneak off for some snooker or table football in the games room.
 Catch a family flick in the TV room.
 Stream away on the Wi-Fi.
 Burn a few logs.
 Spark a little chummy chit-chat.
 Admire the art.
 Paint yourself into a lovely corner of Sussex.